LCAV/AcousticRakeReceiver/README.md

 Notes:
 * The files input to the pesq utility must be 16 bit PCM wav files.
 * File names longer than 14 characters (suffix included) cause the utility to crash with the message `Abort trap(6)` or similar.

+#### Windows compilation

+Open visual studio, create a new project from existing files and select the directory containing the source code of PESQ.

+        FILE -> New -> Project From Existing Code...

+Select `Visual C++` from the dropdown menu, then next.
+**Project file location** : directory containing source code of pesq.
+**Project Name** : pesq
+Then next.
+As project type, select Console application project.
+Then finish.

+Go to
+        BUILD -> Configuration Manager... and change active solution configuration from Debug to Release.
+Then Close.

+Then BUILD -> Build Solution

+Copy the executable pesq.exe to the bin folder.
+Select

+(tested with Micros)

 ### TIMIT database